ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

  8049017:       cd 80                   int    $0x80
 ```

-In the second column, you can see the machine code presentation of the instructions in hex format.
+In the second column, you can see the machine code presentation of the assembly instructions in hex format.

 As the first task, pick these machine code pieces, combine them and test their execution in a C program.
 You can look at previous blogs on how it happens more precisely.